-Please adhere to the following when submitting writing to editors:
+Please adhere to the following guide when submitting writing to editors (if disregarded your editor may return your draft):

 Italicise titles of exhibitions, books, journal and films, e.g. Division of Labour.
-Ensure that titles of exhibitions correspond exactly with promotional/press materials.
+Ensure that spellings and dates correspond exactly with promotional/press materials.

-Full artist names should be used the first time they are mentioned (Rachel Maclean), thereafter their surname only (Maclean).
+Full names should be given on first mention (Rachel Maclean), surname only (Maclean) thereafter.

 Capitalise art historical periods (e.g. Minimalism) and associated styles (e.g. Baroque).